State Bank of India: Listings and shareholding

-As on 31 March 2017, Government of India held around 61.23% equity shares in SBI.
-The Life Insurance Corporation of India, itself state-owned, is the largest non-promoter shareholder in the company with 8.82% shareholding.

-The equity shares of SBI are listed on the Bombay Stock Exchange, where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India, where it is a constituent of the CNX Nifty.
+As 30th September 2025, the Government of India held a 55.50% equity shares in SBI.
+The equity shares of SBI are listed on the Bombay Stock Exchange, where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India, where it is a constituent of the NIFTY 50.
 Its Global Depository Receipts (GDRs) are listed on the London Stock Exchange.

 Employees

-SBI is one of the largest employers in the world with 245,652 employees as on 31 March 2021.
-Out of the total workforce, the representation of women employees is nearly 26%.
-The percentage of Officers, Associates and Subordinate staffs was 44.28%, 41.03% and 14.69% respectively on the same date.
-Each employee contributed a net profit of ₹2620460 during FY 2020–21.
+SBI is one of the largest employers in the world with 232,296 employees as of 31 March 2024.
+Out of the total workforce, the representation of women employees is nearly 27%.
+The percentage of officers, associates, and subordinate staff was 47%, 38%, and 13% respectively on the same date.
+Each employee contributed a net profit of ₹2620460 during FY 2023–24.

+Logo

+The SBI logo was designed by the National Institute of Design, Ahmedabad in 1971.
+The logo was designed by Shekhar Kamat and the logotype in 14 Indian languages was designed by Mahendra Patel.
+State Bank of India and all its associate banks used the same blue keyhole logo.
+The State Bank of India wordmark usually had one standard typeface, but also utilised other typefaces.
+The wordmark now has the keyhole logo followed by "SBI".

+Philanthropy

+State Bank of India maintains a philanthropic arm named SBI Foundation which supports development initiatives in India and also with initiatives that comply under the Ministry of Corporate Affairs under corporate social responsibility.